nconklindev/wfm-geo-toolkit/README.md

 ## Disclaimer ❗

-This is an unofficial tool created to aid in the troubleshooting of geofencing issues that customers have while using the Pro WFM mobile app.
-Since a plotting functionality has yet to be implemented, I created this tool as a way for support technicians and consultants to work through issues while implementing or working with known places.

-I am not a software developer and do this as a hobby.
-I do my best to make sure that everything works before pushing to the main, but I'm only one person and cannot catch everything.
-That being said...**there will be bugs**.
+This project is an independent, unofficial tool developed by community members.
+It is not affiliated with, endorsed, sponsored, or supported by Ultimate Kronos Group (UKG) or any of its subsidiaries.

+- This tool is provided "as is" without warranty of any kind
+- UKG is not responsible for any issues arising from its use
+- The tool is supported and maintained by aforementioned community members
+- All trademarks belong to their respective owners

 With that out of the way, keep reading to learn more about what this is.

 ## What is this? 🤔

-This is a Known Place Geofencing web application for plotting employee punches in the UKG Pro WFM mobile application.
+This started as a tool to aid in the troubleshooting of geofencing issues that users of Pro WFM face while using the companion mobile app.
+Since then, it has evolved to be a broader toolkit that includes other functionality to help make the user experience smoother and easier to troubleshoot.

 ## Who is this for? 🧩